-5.1 Application of a comparative fractal methodology to Amasya
+Application of a comparative fractal methodology to Amasya

 The city of Amasya, Turkey, has been settled for over 2000 years.
-Members of the ruling royal family and important leaders were based there during the Ottoman period, when the city became established as a significant centre for creativity and the base for "many important court architects, artists, artisans and poets" (Bechhoefer 1998:25).
+Members of the ruling royal family and important leaders were based there during the Ottoman period, when the city became established as a significant centre for creativity and the base for "many important court architects, artists, artisans and poets" (Bechhoefer, 1998, p.
+25).
 The area of Amasya analysed by Bechhoefer and Bovill is Hatuniye Mahallesi which is "the historic neighbourhood on the north bank of the Yesilirmak River [and] is the clearest embodiment of Amasya's history. [...]
-The riverfront houses are among the most important assemblages of traditional residential construction in Anatolia" (Bechhoefer 1998: 28).
+The riverfront houses are among the most important assemblages of traditional residential construction in Anatolia" (Bechhoefer, 1998, p.
+28).
 These buildings maintain much of their history and are set in a significant geographical location.
 Looming above the strip of old houses of Hatuniye Mahallesi is a large craggy hill, appearing as one massive peak.
 To compare the fractal dimensions of the architecture and the local landscape, Bechhoefer and Bovill undertook a box-counting analysis calculation on three images; a line drawing of the dominant hill (figure 5), the elevation of five connected historical houses along the river front (figure 6), and the urban layout plan of Hatuniye Mahallesi (figure 7).
+It is not clear where each of these images were sourced from or how the line drawings were produced.